 Western Rigid Frame

 The Western frame is designed for use where a stepped roof is required with a column-free interior floor space.
-It is Straight sidewall column designs are an option.
+Straight sidewall column designs are an option.
 It is typically used in situations where widths are up to 150′.

 Single Slope Multi-Span